 The Group offers a voluntary Employee Share Purchase Plan to its employees.
-Employees make contributions from their salary to purchase Nokia shares on a monthly basis during a 12-month savings period.
-The Group intends to deliver one matching share for every two purchased shares the employee still holds as of the end of the Plan cycle.
-In 2016, 1 661 951 matching shares were issued as a settlement to the participants of the Employee Share Purchase Plan 2015 (140 436 matching shares issued in 2015).
-Additionally in 2016, according to the terms and conditions of the plan, the Group issued 20 free shares to the participants of the Employee Share Purchase Plan, being 601 408 shares in total.
+Participating employees make contributions from their net salary to purchase Nokia shares on a monthly basis during a 12-month savings period.
+The Group intends to deliver one matching share for every two purchased shares the employee holds as of the end of the Plan cycle.
+In 2017, 2 920 204 matching shares were issued as a settlement to the participants of the Employee Share Purchase Plan 2016 (1 661 951 matching shares issued under the 2015 Plan and 601 408 free shares issued under the 2016 plan in 2016, 140 436 matching shares issued in 2015 under the 2014 Plan).